-More About St. John's
+Newcomers to St. John's

-Upon Your Arrival
+Upon Your Arrival at St. John's

 If you’re right on time or running late, come in and know that you are ready to worship as you are!

 Jesus said, “Let the little children come to me; do not hinder them.
 For it is to such as these that the kingdom of God belongs” (Mark 10:14).
-We do all that we can to involve children in our worship and to provide safe care for them while they are at St. John’s.
+We do all we can to involve children in our worship and provide safe care for them while they are at St. John’s.

 In the Episcopal Church, anyone who has been baptized “in the name of the Father, and of the Son, and of the Holy Spirit” may receive the body and blood of Christ at the time of the communion.
 You do not have to be an Episcopalian.

 If you have not been baptized, but wish to receive the Lord’s Supper, please speak to our priest.
 Baptismal instruction is not long or difficult.
-Our priest would be happy to meet with you to explain the nature of baptism, the Eucharist, and church membership.
+Our priest would be happy to meet with you to explain tIf you have not been baptized but wish to receive the Lord’s Supper, please speak to our priest.
+Baptismal instruction is not long or complicated.
+The priest would be happy to meet with you to explain the nature of baptism, the Eucharist, and church membership.he nature of baptism, the Eucharist, and church membership.